German videos for students go way beyond the dry DVDs made for high school classrooms.

-C’mon.
-It’s full of music videos, cute animals, kids saying funny stuff and people hurting themselves in ridiculous ways.
+It’s full of music videos, cute animals, kids saying funny stuff and people hurting themselves in ridiculous ways…

-It’s what you watch when you’re putting off whatever it is you’re supposed to be doing.
+It’s what you watch when you’re putting off whatever it is you’re supposed to be doing, like studying German, right?

-Using YouTube to work on your German skills might not be the most obvious choice.
+Using YouTube to work on your German language skills might not be the most obvious choice.

 You’re probably more used to flashcards, dictionaries, and textbooks, especially if you’ve studied German in a classroom setting.

-Of course, like many learners, you’ve probably tried improving your German vocabulary by watching German TV or German films—these are awesome ways to expand your German knowledge.
-But if you’re a brand-new student, watching an entire movie in German might be a bit intimidating.
+Of course, like many learners, you’ve probably tried to learn German vocabulary by watching German TV or German films—these are awesome ways to expand your German knowledge.
+But if you’re a brand-new German student, watching an entire movie in German might be a bit intimidating.

 And, hey, we’re all busy.
 You might not always have extra time to set aside for TV or a film.